Getting Organized

 • Label cables with bread clips.

-• Keep everything organized with cable ties, tape, binder clips, hair clips, toilet paper rolls, and velcro ties.
+• Keep everything organized with cable ties, tape, binder clips, hair clips, toilet paper rolls, and Velcro ties.

 • Make a fixed cable holder by holding the wires parallel to each other, wrapping a cable tie around all of them, then tie the gaps in between.